Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Experiments

 \subsection{Baselines}

-\textbf{End-to-end.} An end-to-end neural policy trained with the same actor-critic algorithm and curriculum learning as discussed in Section \ref{sec:learning}.
-It uses one actor network per task.
+\textbf{End-to-end.} A set of DNN policies that solves the tasks end-to-end.
+It uses one DNN policy per type of goal, i.e. one network will be used to solve all tasks with the goal of ``get gem'', another network for tasks with the goal of ``build bridge''.
+This baseline is trained using the same actor-critic algorithm and curriculum learning strategy as described in Section~\ref{sec:learning}.

-\textbf{World models.} The world models approach \cite{world-models} handles partial observability by using a generative model to predict the future.
-It trains a V model (VAE) and an M model (MDN-RNN) to learn a compressed spatial and temporal representation of the environment.
-The V model takes the observations at each step $t$ and encodes it into a latent vector $z_t$.
-The M model is a recurrent model that takes the latent vectors $z_1,...,z_t$ as input and predicts $z_{t+1}$.
-The latent states of the M model and the latent vectors $z_t$ from the V model together form the world model features, which are used as inputs to the controller (C model).
+\textbf{World models~\cite{world-models}.} This approach handles partial observability by using a generative model to predict the future.
+It trains a VAE model that encodes the current observation $o_t$ into a latent vector $z_t$, and trains a recurrent model to predict $z_{t+1}$ based on $z_1,...,z_t$.
+Then, it trains a policy using the latent vectors from the VAE model and the recurrent model as inputs.

-\textbf{Program guided agent.} This technique uses a program to guide the agent policy~\cite{pagent}.
-Unlike our approach, the ground truth programs (i.e., a program guaranteed to achieve the goal) is provided to the agent at the beginning; we synthesize this program using the full map (i.e., including parts of the map that are unobserved by the agent).
-This baseline can be viewed as an oracle since it is strictly more powerful than our approach.
+\textbf{Relational reinforcement learning~\cite{drrl}.} For box-world, we also compare with this approach, which uses a relational module based on the multi-head attention mechanism \cite{transformer} for the policy network to facilitate relational reasoning.

-\textbf{Relational Deep RL.} For the box-world environment, we also compare with the relational deep RL approach~\cite{drrl}, which replaces the policy network with a relational module based on the multi-head attention mechanism \cite{transformer} operating over the map features.
-The output of the relational module is used as input to an MLP network that computes the action.
+\textbf{Oracle.} Finally, we compare to an oracle, which is our approach but given the ground truth program (i.e., guaranteed to achieve $\phi$).
+This can be seen as the program-guided agent approach~\cite{pagent}.
+This baseline is an oracle since it strictly requires more information as input from the user.